rwurdig/Databio_project/README.md

 ## Documentation

-# Documentation of the Data Engineering Coding Challenge
+# Documentation of the Biomedical Engineering Project

-> *tl;dr*: The challenge is to create a data pipeline that will ingest a UniProt XML file (`data/Q9Y261.xml`) and store the data in a Neo4j graph database.
+> *tl;dr*: The objective is to create a data pipeline that will ingest a UniProt XML file (`data/Q9Y261.xml`) and store the data in a Neo4j graph database.
-> :warning: To apply, email join@weave.bio with 1) the link to your solution repo and 2) your resume.

 ## Task
 Read the XML file `Q9Y261.xml` located in the `data` [data](./data/Q9Y261.xml) directory.
 The XML file contains information about a protein.
 The task is to create a data pipeline that will ingest the XML file and store as much information as possible in a Neo4j graph database.